Non-pharmaceutical Health Products

 UNDP COs are advised to procure this category of products via UNDP PSU/GPU.

-When neither United Nations agencies nor the above-mentioned commercial LTA holders can assist with procurement, alternative arrangements will need to be made to procure products compliant with the Global Fund Quality Assurance (QA) policy.
+For all the above categories (reproductive health commodities, medical devices, bed nets and IRS), when United Nations agencies are unable to assist with procurement of commodities, alternative arrangements will need to be made to procure products compliant with UNDP quality assurance (QA) requirements.
 In this case, the UNDP Global Fund/Health Implementation Support Team will need to be informed and will then advise on how to proceed.